with Lady Kitt, Bethany Stead and Sarah Li

 16:00- 16:30 ceremonial burning

-Drop in anytime between 10.30am and 3:45pm to work alongside Beth and Kitt, creating a giant paper shrine.
-Suspended from the ceiling in the Thought Foundation gallery, the installation will grow throughout the day as each participant adds their work to it.
-Using kirigami and origami techniques plus sticking, weaving and tearing, we will create a collaborative art work representing endangered animals and disappearing natural environments.
-At 4pm, inspired by the Chinese Joss tradition of burning hand-made paper objects to honour spirits, we will ceremonially burn the sculpture* in the Thought Foundation garden, simultaneously honouring the animals and environments we have created during the day and highlighting current environmental disasters.
+Suspended from the ceiling in the Thought Foundation gallery, the installation grew throughout the day as each participant added their work.
+Using kirigami and origami techniques plus sticking, weaving and tearing, we created a collaborative art work representing endangered animals and disappearing natural environments.
+At 4pm, inspired by the Chinese Joss tradition of burning hand-made paper objects to honour spirits, we ceremonially burned the sculpture* in the Thought Foundation garden, simultaneously honouring the animals and environments we created during the day and highlighting current environmental disasters.

-*Participants who do not wish their work to be burned will be able to take objects home at the end of the day!
+*Participants who did not wish their work to be burned took objects home with them at the end of the day.

-Bethany Stead is an art maker based in Newcastle upon Tyne. .
-With collected research of personal histories, traditional craft and common folklore, she aims to address themes of class and gender especially in social and community settings.
+Bethany Stead is an art maker based in Newcastle upon Tyne.
+With collected research of personal histories, traditional craft and common folklore, she aims to address themes of class, sexuality and gender, especially in social and community settings.
 During 2019 she was one of 5 early career social practice artists to be part of professional development project "Socially Awkward" with The New BridgeProject, Newcastle.